Step to entrance.

-Electric storage heaters, electricity, bed linen, towels and Wi-Fi included.
+Electric storage heaters, electricity, bed linen and Wi-Fi included.
 Cot and highchair available on request.
 Laundry room with washing machines and tumble dryers (shared with other properties, £3 per load).

 Small balcony.
 Grounds with picnic tables, garden, 2 BBQ areas and 2 children’s playgrounds (shared).
-Indoor heated swimming pool (shared with other properties, depth 1.1m-2m, open Sun-Fri 9am-6.30pm, Sat 3pm-6.30pm, times vary in winter) with changing and shower facilities, £5 deposit.
+Indoor heated swimming pool (shared with other properties on-site) with changing and shower facilities, £5 deposit.
 Private parking for 1 car; additional on road parking nearby.
 No smoking.
 Please note: There is an unfenced river in the shared grounds, 220 yards away.

 A quirky ‘upside-down’ house with designated parking on a small, tranquil holiday development just outside Whitby.
 It is the perfect base for couples and families wanting to explore the North York Moors and the pretty seaside villages of the Yorkshire coast.
 Capstan Cottage has three bedrooms and a bathroom on the ground floor, whilst the upstairs living area has a small balcony which affords great views of the impressive viaduct built to carry the old railway line over the Esk.
 Sit with the balcony doors open and listen to the birds sing, and catch glimpses of the North York Moors steam train through the trees as it wends its way along the river bank on its way to Pickering through spectacular moorland scenery.
 Take a trip on the train and enjoy the market town of Pickering with its motte and bailey castle, or stop off in Goathland, better known by many as Aidensfield - the fictional village of the TV series ‘Heartbeat’ and familiar to many as ‘Hogsmeade’ station in the early Harry Potter films.